4p02/project/backend/README.md

 ## Installing & Configuring Postgres
-To setup postgres, on any platform but windows, install the appropriate package:
+To setup postgres `>= 9.6`, on any platform but windows, install the appropriate package:
 - Homebrew: `brew install postgresql`
 - Debian/Ubuntu based: `apt install postgresql`